Culture

 Taking accounts

 Social media has undeniably become more prevalent in the lives of young people everywhere.
-On Tuesday, Pew Research Center published an update to its 2025 survey on teens and social media, which found record numbers of US teens aged 13-17 using social media — including huge shares that use YouTube (76%) and TikTok (61%) every single day.
+On Tuesday, Pew Research Center published an update for 2025 to its survey on teens and social media, which found record numbers of Americans aged 13-17 using these apps and sites — including huge shares that visit YouTube (76%) and TikTok (61%) every single day.

 Social media teens AI use